DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 <span title="She uses here 司令官 rather than regular 指揮官 hence changed address, as it seems likely that she addresses him as she used when served here before">General</span>
 Balmnung, how about we give a try to this one?"

-"Not a light trap, but a spirit trap, huh?" _TL Note:_ This is a bit weirdly phrased, re-check `誘蛾灯ならぬ誘霊灯をか`
+"Not a light trap, but a spirit trap, huh?"

 _ED Note:_ You know how moths flock to the light and die?
 Perhaps the author wants to just play on the words of a "moth trap" which is 誘蛾灯 and make it into a 誘霊灯...

+_TL Note:_ Yeah, I get it now, but it feels weird still.

 Balmnung fixed his gaze on the map.